30 Jun Kotodama 134

 “I am what I am.” — God, Exodus 3:14, The Bible

-According to the Bible, Moses encountered a “burning bush” whose flames were not devouring its branches.
+According to the Bible, Moses was tending his flock when he encountered a “burning bush” whose flames were not devouring its branches.

-The burning bush was the manifestation of God; everchanging and eternal.
+The burning bush, everchanging and yet eternal, was the manifestation of God.

-God also self-identifies as “I am”; as being, not a being.
+God also simply identifies as “I am”; implying being, not a being.

 “I am what I am” as an acronym (IAWIA) can be pronounced two ways:

-“I WHY” (first vowel pronounced and second vowel silent).
+“I WHY” (first vowel pronounced, second vowel silent).

 I WHY